camaraproject/Commonalities/documentation/API-design-guidelines.md

 Bearing in mind that APIs are continually evolving and certain operations will no longer be supported, the following considerations must be taken into account:

-- Agree to discontinue an API with consumers.
+- Agree to discontinue an API version with consumers.
 - Establish the obsolescence of the API in a reasonable period (6 months).
 - Monitor the use of deprecated APIs.
 - Remove deprecated APIs documentation.